23f1001617/image-card-demo/README.md

 Generated app for:

-> Update the Matterhorn image page to display the image from https://upload.wikimedia.org/wikipedia/commons/0/08/Matterhorn_Riffelsee_2005.jpg.
-Add a 5px solid blue border around the image and a smooth fade-in animation using inline CSS.
-Keep the caption 'The Majestic Matterhorn' below the image, centered.
+> Replace the previous image with a fully working Unsplash image of a mountain (https://images.unsplash.com/photo-1501785888041-af3ef285b470).
+Center the image with a caption 'Majestic Mountain – Unsplash', add a light drop shadow, and ensure it scales responsively on all screen sizes using inline CSS.

 ---
 MIT License